PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

       - Create logs.

    - **Features greater than CRUD**
+      - View POIs/gas/restaurants/camp sites for local and future destinations.
       - View charts of budget, mileage, etc.
       - (Stretch goal) View map of route taken based on previous posts.
 Click on a location marker to view related posts.
-      - (Stretch goal) View POIs/gas/restaurants/weather for future destinations.